flyjwayur/aikakoneMatka-puzzle/README.md

 Run 'boot check' to find out if the code can be improved.

 ## Licensing
-*Image copyright
+#### Image Copyright

-For the Intro image used in this game,
+For the images used in this game,

+#### background images

+aikakone-intro.png
+puzzle-selection-bg.png
+puzzle-play-bg.png
+ranking-board-bg.png

+#### button images
+ranking-button.png
+control-buttons.png

 All rights reserved to the image creator, HyeSoo Park.

 Copyright @2018 HyeSoo Park